Types Of Mortgage Refinance: Which Option Is Right For You?

 6. USDA Streamline Refinance

-Depending on your specific qualifications – including whether the mortgaged property is your primary residence, the age of and number of payments made on your original loan, your DTI ratio and your credit score – you can choose between a USDA Standard Streamline or a USDA Streamline-Assist Refinance.
+Depending on your specific qualifications – including whether the mortgaged property is your primary residence, the age and number of payments made on your original loan, your DTI ratio and your credit score – you can choose between a USDA Standard Streamline or a USDA Streamline-Assist Refinance.

 7. Reverse Mortgage